Shubham09996/Ai-SpaceHackathon/README.md

-# 🚀 AI-SpaceHackathon: Smart Object Detection Platform
+# 🚀 AstroVision ✨

-### A project built for the BuildWithDelhi 2.0 Hackathon Finale at Microsoft Office, Gurugram 🏢
+An AI-powered safety detection system for space missions, built during the **BuildWithDelhi 2.0 Hackathon**.

 > **Team:**
 > 👩‍💼 Ginni (Team Leader)
 > 👨‍💻 Shubham Gupta
-> 👨‍💻 Deepak Yadav
+> 👨‍💻 Deepak Kumar Yadav

 ---

-## 🧠 Project Overview

-This project is an AI-powered web platform designed to **detect and classify critical objects** used in industrial and space environments using a custom-trained YOLOv8 model.
+## 🔍 Problem Statement

+In critical space and industrial environments, misplacing essential safety equipment like fire extinguishers or oxygen tanks can lead to catastrophic failures.
+Manual tracking is time-consuming and error-prone.

+---

+## 💡 Our Solution

+We built **AstroVision**, a real-time object detection platform powered by YOLOv8, capable of identifying key safety objects from images uploaded by users or captured through surveillance.
+It ensures mission-critical safety gear is always accounted for — reducing human error and response time.

+---

+## ✨ Features

+- 🔍 Real-time image-based object detection
+- 🎯 High accuracy (mAP@0.5: 97.6%)
+- 🧭 Lightweight, fast, and scalable
+- 📁 Clean UI with result preview
+- 🌐 Web-based — accessible anywhere
+- 🛰️ Optimized for industrial & space applications

+---

 ### 🛰️ Detected Objects:
 - 🧯 **Fire Extinguisher**